The Country Register Story

 Next Barbara opened a small gift shop close to home.
 Having a young daughter with the same talents and passions provided for a great lets-do-it-together project.
 Daughter Barbra-Jean eventually owned the shop, one of the first "country" shops in Arizona, in a subsequent location.

 Needing an effective yet affordable means of advertising their shop, Barbra-Jean suggested that her mom put out a promotional newspaper.
 Always a can-do person, Barbara thought that sounded like a good idea.
 So in Fall 1988, The Country Register made its debut featuring eight pages, printed in black and white, and with twenty-four advertisers.
 Some original advertisers that are still in business continue as steady, constant supporters of the Register to this day.

 The Register has played a large role in the success and growth in Arizona of the industry it promotes.
 One of the publication's biggest strengths is forging bonds between shop owners, crafters, artisans, and customers.
-The Country Register of Arizona prints forty or more pages, bimonthly, with full color on the front and back and in the center.
+The Country Register of Arizona prints thirty-two or more pages, bimonthly, in full color.
 It is distributed without charge at its advertisers' locations as well as other 'well-traveled' sites.

 Eventually, as popularity of the newspaper spread, people from other states approached Barbara for help in starting The Country Register in their own areas.
 Thus a licensing agreement for the nationally trademarked name and logo was arranged.
-Michigan, now with a circulation of 66,000, became the second state to have The Country Register.
-There are now over 40 Country Registers in the United States and Canada.
+Michigan became the second state to have The Country Register.
+There are now Country Registers in 45 states and in five provinces of Canada.